manasi1031/minesweeper/README.md

 FEEDBACK NOTE UPDATE: I received feedback that grid size of the minesweeper is too big for the Heroku deployed window.
 Please note that at the time of me creating this grid, it showed perfectly fine on the gitpod terminal.
 When I deployed it, the view does not fit in the screen and my fellow students on Slack suggested that I reduce the size to fit the screen.
 However, I have chosen not to proceed with this to give a better game experience and people can really scroll down the screen to view the full view.
 This is not a bug really, but I wanted to ensure that I have recorded feedback received and taken a note of it.
 In the future version, this will be the easy grid and the smallest one available.
-The medium and hard versions will be bigger than this for sure.
+The medium and hard versions will be bigger than this for sure but I may re-visit the cell size or have more columns, etc.

 [Back to Table of Contents](#table-of-contents)
 ---